-How a surge protector works
+What does a surge protector do?

 The electrical grid wasn’t designed for electronics, and surges and spikes used to be more regular and higher, as they didn’t affect electric motors.
 That’s changed dramatically over several decades, as utilities have cleaned up what’s delivered to homes and buildings.
 Depending on the age of a utility’s systems and how frequently lightning strikes occur, however, surges and huge spikes might be regular occurrences.

 A surge protector should more accurately be called “a thing that blocks excessive voltage when it exceeds a certain extreme point.”
 This cutoff, called clamping, is typically 330 volts (V), 400V, or 500V.
 While 330V or above might seem high compared to the 120V nominally delivered in the U.S., it’s not really that out of whack.
 Alternating current (AC) voltage centers around 120V, but it cycles or alternates from -170V through 0V to +170V and back again; 120V is the rough average.

 Electronics and all other electrically powered anything for a home or office can accept brief amounts of much higher maximum voltages, which you can logically determine must be true as modest surges are routine and electronic equipment in homes isn’t constantly failing without a surge protector; it’s the big surges that need to be blocked.